Which assumptions of the kinetic–molecular theory explain the beh... | Channels for Pearson+

 Kinetic Molecular Theory

-Gay-Lussac's law states that the pressure of a gas is directly proportional to its absolute temperature when the volume is held constant.
-This means that as the temperature increases, the kinetic energy of the gas particles increases, leading to more frequent and forceful collisions with the walls of the container, thus raising the pressure.
+Boyle's law states that the pressure of a gas is inversely proportional to its volume when temperature is held constant.
+This means that as the volume of a gas decreases, its pressure increases, and vice versa.
+This relationship is a direct consequence of the kinetic-molecular theory, as it reflects how particle collisions with the walls of a container change with volume.

 Recommended video: